 Huizhou Guangdong, China Travel Guide

-While newer buses may feature low floors and ramps for wheelchair access, accessibility can be inconsistent across the entire network.
+While newer buses may feature low floors plus ramps for wheelchair access, accessibility can be inconsistent across the entire network.
 Older buses often have steps.
 Bus stops and stations may lack comprehensive accessibility features.
 Travelers with mobility challenges might find public buses difficult to use independently.

 A valid Chinese driver's license is essential.
 Not feasible for most tourists.